Ciel-et-Terre-International/Wind-Data-v1/docs/ROADMAP.md

 1. Vision
 -------------------------------------------------------------------------------

-WindDatas aims to become a robust internal tool for:
+Wind Data aims to become a robust internal tool for:
 - historical wind characterization,
 - building code compliance studies,
 - comparison of modeled and observed datasets,